AI, Xerxes of Athens and Sparta would have had a significant economic and military impact on the city as he waged a different war.

 Finally, after hours of fighting, the Persians broke through the Greek defenses and stormed the Acropolis.
 The few surviving Greek soldiers were killed, and the Acropolis fell.

 The Persians burned the Acropolis and destroyed its temples and buildings.
-But even in defeat, the Greek soldiers had shown the world that they were willing to fight to the death for their freedom.
+Even in defeat, the Greek soldiers demonstrated that they were willing to fight to the death for their freedom.

 The last stand of the Acropolis is a reminder that even in the darkest of times, there is always hope.
 It is a reminder that even the smallest of armies can make a difference.
 It is a reminder that the human spirit is indomitable.